zac7777/Entropy/Entropy/Core Concepts/Ammunition.md

-Loaded into certain types of weapon, each has it's own damage, accuracy, and critical values that must be added to the weapons values.
+Loaded into certain types of weapon, each has it's own damage, accuracy, and critical values that must be added to the weapon attack's values.

 ## Ammo sets
 [[Small Cartridges]]
 [[Large Cartridges]]
 [[Shells]]
 [[Arrows]]

 #itemType